Who We Are as a Health System

-D-HH is committed to providing high-quality, compassionate and convenient care to patients throughout the region.
-One way to help carry out this commitment is to create stronger, more integrated relationships with community hospitals and providers throughout the region to provide when possible, the best care closer to home.
-Through these relationships, the D-HH family can better coordinate resources and plan jointly to meet the health and health care needs of the populations we serve.
+D-HH is committed to providing high-quality, compassionate and convenient care to patients throughout the region and to provide it, when possible, close to home.
+The D-HH family of members can coordinate resources and plan jointly to meet the health and health care needs of the populations we serve.

-Our member organizations include: Alice Peck Day Memorial Hospital, Cheshire Medical Center, Mt.
-Ascutney Hospital and Health Center, New London Hospital and Visiting Nurses and Hospice for New Hampshire and Vermont.
+Our member organizations include: Alice Peck Day Memorial Hospital in Lebanon, New Hampshire, Cheshire Medical Center in Keene, New Hampshire, Mt.
+Ascutney Hospital and Health Center in Windsor, Vermont, New London Hospital in New Hampshire, and the Visiting Nurses and Hospice for New Hampshire and Vermont.

-Prior to arriving at Dartmouth-Hitchcock Health in 2017, Dr. Conroy served as CEO of Lahey Hospital and Medical Center (formerly the Lahey Clinic), a large, integrated delivery system with more than 1,400 physicians, 18,000 employees, $4 million in grant funding for medical research and $2.0 billion in annual revenue.
+Prior to her appointment, Dr. Conroy served as CEO of Lahey Hospital and Medical Center (formerly the Lahey Clinic), a large, integrated delivery system with more than 1,400 physicians, 18,000 employees, $4 million in grant funding for medical research and $2.0 billion in annual revenue.

 From 2008 to 2014, she served as Chief Health Care Officer of the Association of American Medical Colleges (AAMC), focusing on the interface between the health care delivery system and academic medicine, paying particular attention to how health care in academic settings can manage the challenge of health care reform and the operational implications of the Affordable Care Act.
 Dr. Conroy represented the interests of approximately 350 teaching hospitals and health systems, including 40 Veterans Affairs medical centers, through the AAMC Council of Teaching Hospitals and Health Systems.